De este lado también hay sueños (there are dreams on this side of the border too)

 Through the Office of Student Diversity and Inclusion, outreach and advocacy groups such as the Hispanic Policy Network and Student Community of Progressive Empowerment hope to do the same for the undocumented community.
 The organizations are also pushing issues concerning DACA students and undocumented persons.

-“I’m worried DACA will be taken away from us and we will be left without any documentation,” Dolores said.
+“I’m worried DACA will be taken away from us and we will be left without any documentation,” said Dolores.

 Like most DACA students, Dolores fears her status will be taken away from her should pieces of legislation like SB 4 pass.
 She lives in fear of deportation in addition to worrying about grades.